ML Sultan

 Hajee ML Sultan came from a lineage of deeply religious men who understood both secular and spiritual issues, and had great empathy for the human condition.

-ML Sultan arrived in South Africa from South India in 1890.
+ML Sultan arrived in South Africa from South India in August 1890.
+Arrived from Kollam, Travencore via Madras and arrived in Durban on the Ship 'Congella VI'.

 He later relocated to the Transvaal where he worked as a waiter at a Masonic Hotel.
 Here his honesty, courtesy and willingness to render dignified service above and beyond, made him a very popular employee.